crhowell3/open-dis-rust/book/src/guides/receiving-pdus.md

 ## Receiving and Parsing a PDU

-Using the same UDP socket that we created in the previous section, we can receive a PDU and decode it from the byte array.
+Using the same UDP socket that we created in the previous section, we can receive a PDU and deserialize it from the byte array.

 ```rust
 use bytes::BytesMut;